Yoshifab Catch Can Installation |

 oil level, it ensures that this pipe drains freely and does

-not get any interference from crankcase pressures.
+not get any interference from positive crankcase pressures.

 external catch can is installed, the bottom of the can SHOULD be placed somewhere reasonably close to and ABOVE the level of